Face numbers of uniform triangulations of simplicial complexes: Real-rootedness of the -polynomial

 We recall that a polynomial $g(x) \in \RR[x]$ is \emph{real-rooted} if all complex roots of $g(x)$ are real, or $g(x)$ is the zero polynomial.
 A real-rooted polynomial, with roots $\alpha_1 \ge \alpha_2 \ge \cdots$, is said to \emph{interlace} a real-rooted polynomial, with roots $\beta_1 \ge \beta_2 \ge \cdots$, if

-By convention, the zero polynomial interlaces and is interlaced by any polynomial and constant polynomials interlace all polynomials of degree at most one.
-We refer to \cite[Section~8]{Bra15} and the references given there for background on the theory of interlacing and for any related undefined terminology.
+By convention, the zero polynomial interlaces and is interlaced by every real-rooted polynomial and constant polynomials interlace all polynomials of degree at most one.
+We refer to \cite[Section~7.8]{Bra15} and the references given there for background on the theory of interlacing and for any related undefined terminology.